skellis46/finger-pointing-moon/case-for-support.md

 The four characteristics outlined above are uniquely amplified for artist-scholars working with body-based practices.
 By _body-based_ I mean practices like choreography and somatics predicated on the movements, gestures, postures and stillnesses of bodies, and where those same bodies underpin the development of new understandings.
 What is unique for body-based practices in relation to the key characteristics of practice-research described above is that: they have a particularly complex and often fraught relationship with language;[@bauer_no_2019] the experiential nuances are not seen, but _felt_;[@ellis_corporeal_2020] the practices intersect with contested issues of embodiment and tacit awareness;[@sheets-johnstone_primacy_2011; @kampe_body-soma-self_2019] and they further complicate problems to do with disappearance, ephemerality and documentation.[@ellis_indelible_2005; @ledger_question_2011]

-The conception, context and research design of _Finger Pointing Moon_ is therefore founded on two propositions: i) that there is overwhelming failure in practice-research to apprehend the changes resulting from research-focused artistic practices; ii) body-based practices provide a clear and challenging methodological lens through which to investigate the epistemic complexity of practice-research.
+The conception, context and research design of _Finger Pointing Moon_ is therefore founded on two propositions: i) that there is systemic failure in practice-research to apprehend the changes resulting from research-focused artistic practices; ii) body-based practices provide a clear and provocative methodological lens through which to investigate the epistemic complexity of practice-research.

 The three research questions form the spine of the project's focus for practice-research to adopt a more lucid and evidence-based (empirical) relationship with its own epistemic possibilities, limitations and failings.
 The alternative to not addressing these questions is the status quo in which endless variations of process are circulated and fetishized,[@nelson_practice_2013] representational proxies are assumed to stand in for "epistemic things",[this is a term from @rheinberger_toward_1997; see also @borgdorff_conflict_2012 p.232] outcomes are rarely explicitly made in dialogue with other overlapping practices,[^theory] and there are no limits to unfalsifiable claims to understanding and no limits to the vagueness of these claims.

-[^theory]: Practice-research has a long history of referring to theory, not to oppose, confront or build theoretical understandings, but to prop up the academic status of the artistic work. **Citation?**
+[^theory]: Practice-research has a history of referring to theory, not to oppose, confront or build theoretical understandings, but to prop up the academic status of the artistic work. **Citation?**

 If _all_ practice-research is presentable as _truth_ -- even in the sense that "truth is aspirational"[@ingold_search_2018 n.p.] -- then it is broken as an approach to creating new understandings.